espressif/esp-idf/docs/en/security/secure-boot-v1.rst

     For more details, see *{IDF_TARGET_NAME} Technical Reference Manual* > *eFuse Controller (eFuse)* > *System Parameter coding_scheme* [`PDF <{IDF_TARGET_TRM_EN_URL}#efuse>`__].

-  The algorithm operates on a 256 bit key in all cases, 192 bit keys are extended by repeating some bits (:ref:`details<secure-bootloader-digest-algorithm>`).
+  The algorithm operates on a 256 bit key in all cases, 192 bit keys are extended by repeating some bits (:ref:`secure-bootloader-digest-algorithm`).

 - "secure boot signing key" is a standard ECDSA public/private key pair (see :ref:`secure-boot-image-signing-algorithm`) in PEM format.